spydragonbear/openchart/README.md

 #### NFO Data

-Fetch historical data for a futures contract, from 30 days ago until today:
+Fetch historical data for a futures contract of 15min data, from 30 days ago until today:

 ```python
 import datetime